 recovering debt accumulated in the Accumulated Debt Register [INFO](5.7.5.1);

+where the Meter Balance [INFO] (5.7.5.22) is less than the Disablement Threshold [INFO](5.7.4.15), increasing the Meter Balance [INFO](5.7.5.22) until it is equal to the Disablement Threshold [INFO](5.7.4.15);

-repaying Emergency Credit activated and used by the Consumer; and
+repaying Emergency Credit activated and used by the Consumer and so increasing the Emergency Credit Balance [INFO](5.7.5.15) accordingly; and

 increasing the Meter Balance [INFO](5.7.5.22).

+In executing the Adjust Debt(5.6.3.5) Command, ESME shall if Emergency Credit activated and used by the Consumer is fully repaid, deactivate Emergency Credit so that it is capable of activation when ESME is operating in Prepayment Mode where Emergency Credit is available (as set out in Section 5.5.7.2).

 ESME shall be capable of monitoring the Meter Balance [INFO](5.7.5.22) and, where the Supply is Disabled, ESME shall be capable of Arming the Supply if the Meter Balance [INFO](5.7.5.22) rises above the Disablement Threshold [INFO](5.7.4.15), displaying any such change in the Supply State [INFO](5.7.5.32) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.

+ESME shall be capable of monitoring the Emergency Credit Balance [INFO](5.7.5.15) and, where it falls to zero, of generating an entry to that effect in the Event Log(5.7.5.16) and generating and sending an Alert to that effect via its HAN Interface.

 Pricing

 ESME shall be capable of applying Time-of-use Pricing and Time-of-use with Block Pricing.